MaharajSrinath/HotelDataAnalysis/README.md

- Q14) Which channel is mostly used for the early booking of hotels? done Q15) Which channel has a longer average waiting time? done Q16) Which distribution channel brings better revenue-generating deals for hotels? done Q17) Which significant distribution channel has the highest cancellation percentage?
- Q18) Doesa  longer waiting period or longer lead time causes the cancellation of bookings?
+ Q14) Which channel is mostly used for the early booking of hotels? done Q15) Which channel has a longer average waiting time? done Q16) Which distribution channel brings better revenue-generating deals for hotels? done Q17) Which significant distribution channel has the highest cancellation percentage? done Q18) Does a longer waiting period or longer lead time causes the cancellation of bookings?
  Q19) Whether not getting allotted the same room type as demand is the main cause of cancellation for bookings?
  Q20) Does not alloting the same room as demanded affect adr?
  Q21) What is the trend of bookings within a month?
- Q22) Which types of customers mostly make bookings?
+ Q22) Which types of customers mostly make bookings? done

 -- We load the Hoteldata table along with market_segment$ and meal_cost$ table and establishing relationship in PowerBI.